 2) Lichens

-produce their food and are not reliant on other organisms.
+It produces its food and is not reliant on other organisms.
 It also functions as a heterotroph.
 But because of its symbiotic association with algae and fungi, its plant body is entirely covered in green chlorophyll, making it a photoautotrophic organism.
 In contrast, lichen is a source of energy for various heterotrophs.

 Lichens